 The climate in Montenegro is diverse, ranging from Mediterranean at the coast to continental inland.
 Winters are cold and wet, while summers are hot and dry.

 Montenegro's convenient location and access to the European market make the country a place of great economic potential.
-Those who have the opportunity to experience expat life in Montenegro should seize it with both hands and make the most of what this exciting country has to offer.
+Those who have the opportunity to experience expat life should seize the prospect of moving to Montenegro with both hands and make the most of what this exciting country has to offer.

 Population: About 630,000